Robert D Pace

 Hear me Saints of God: the Lord has not commissioned you to accomplish things you could do by human intelligence and strength alone He called you to do impossible things—things that are beyond your ability to achieve.
 And the only way you will accomplish them is with his presence and power upon your life!
 That’s why God anoints you.
 The anointing causes you to transcend your fleshly limitations, raises you to a higher dimension, and supplies you with divine power to achieve.

 (Transition) There’s something else about the anointing that’s important to understand: operating under the anointing is one of the few things in life that brings a deep sense of satisfaction and joy.

 Let me repeat that: When you operate under the Spirit’s anointing, it will provide you with a deep sense of satisfaction and joy.
 Notice what Jesus said about this:

-(Definition) Luke 19:10 says He “came to seek and to save what was lost.”
+(Definition) Luke 19:10 says he “came to seek and to save what was lost.”
 That word save means, “to deliver and wholly impact someone.”
 The only way Jesus delivered and impacted people was through the Spirit’s supernatural power.
-And it brought Him immense joy and satisfaction!
-This is why John 17:4 shows Jesus rejoicing, just before His crucifixion when He shouted: “[Father,] I have brought you glory on earth by completing the work you gave me to do.”
-The “work” Jesus referred to was what He had accomplished through the anointing of the Holy Spirit.
+And it brought him immense joy and satisfaction!
+This is why John 17:4 shows Jesus rejoicing, just before his crucifixion when he shouted: “[Father,] I have brought you glory on earth by completing the work you gave me to do.”
+The “work” Jesus identified was what he had accomplished through the anointing of the Holy Spirit.

 (Application) I want you to repeat something.
 Say, “I’m anointed!”